spectrafnsys/Vortyx-Launcher/README.md

 # Tauri + React + Typescript

-This is an old Fortnite launcher (version 12.41) originally made by Cynx.
-I’m sharing it publicly because he has been repeatedly reselling the exact same launcher to different people, essentially recycling the same product and charging over and over again.
+This is an old Fortnite launcher that I’m publishing because I felt like sharing it with the community as I move on to newer projects.

-I don’t support or maintain this launcher in any way  use it entirely at your own risk.
+I won’t be providing any support or updates for this version, so if you choose to use it, please do so at your own risk.

-Just to be clear: this is being posted to expose that he’s taking advantage of customers by reselling identical work multiple times instead of offering anything new or original.
+## Credits

+Please give credit to **secret_pabloback (Discord)** if you use or share this.

 ## Recommended IDE Setup